MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Size of QR codes

-Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm each.
+Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm.

 For QR codes with sides between 5 cm and 10 cm in length, the device must be fairly close to detect the code, and it may take longer to detect the code.